xieyuheng/logic-db/README.md

 ## Examples

 [**Clause and Effect**](src/examples/clause-and-effect)
-- By William F. Cloeksin.
+- By William F. Clocksin.

 [**Structure and Interpretation of Computer Programs (SICP)**](src/examples/sicp)
 - By Harold Abelson and Gerald Jay Sussman.